NotArb/Jupiter/README.md

   - _All filters are configurable and can be enabled/disabled in the config file._

 - **Dependency Management**: Automatically downloads and installs required dependencies, such as the `jupiter-swap-api`, ensuring users have everything they need to get started quickly.
-- **Configurable via `jupiter-server.toml`**: Allows users to pass any ENV variables to the `jupiter-swap-api` and set up configurations such as the auto-restart timer and filters.
+- **Configurable via `jupiter-config.toml`**: Allows users to pass any ENV variables to the `jupiter-swap-api` and set up configurations such as the auto-restart timer and filters.

   [jupiter-config.toml](https://github.com/NotArb/Jupiter/blob/main/releases-wip/docker-jupiter/jupiter-config.toml)